basantech89/testcontainers-cloud-java-example/README.md

 # testcontainers-cloud-nodejs-example

-The current repository helps you to verify that you configured your [Testcontainers Cloud][tcc] agent correctly in your local environment.
+This is an example repository with a simple test confirming proper connection from Testcontainers Desktop (or the CI agent) to your [Testcontainers Cloud](https://app.testcontainers.cloud) account.
+For details on how to bootstrap Testcontainers in an actual project, please refer to the [Testcontainers Node Quickstart](https://testcontainers.com/guides/getting-started-with-testcontainers-for-nodejs/).

-## Clone the repository and run the first Testcontainer test suite
+## Clone the repository and run the first Testcontainers test suite

 ```shell
 git clone https://github.com/AtomicJar/testcontainers-cloud-nodejs-example